pantheon-systems/documentation/source/content/terminus/ci/github-actions.md

 Before you use this script:

-- Add a Pantheon account machine token to your GitHub **environment** (preferred) or **repository** secrets named `TERMINUS_TOKEN`. _(Always store production secrets in a GitHub "Environment" that restricts which branches can deploy to it, and protect those branches with rules including code review and security tests)._
+- Add a Pantheon account machine token to your GitHub **environment** (preferred) or **repository** secrets named `TERMINUS_TOKEN`. _(Always store production secrets in a GitHub "Environment" that restricts which branches can deploy to it, and protect those branches with rules including code reviews and security tests)._

 </Alert>